Get an Apple Watch Series 5 at the lowest price ever

 AirPods Pro and the 7th Generation iPad are already at their lowest prices ever, and now the Apple Watch Series 5 is also available at an all-time low on Amazon.

-The 40mm Apple Watch Series 5 is down to $355 from $399 on Amazon in three colors.
-There's an automatic $20 off on the listing itself, and at checkout, an additional $24.01 will be taken off.
-That latter part is notated on the page and brings the price down to the $355 ---- the lowest price we've ever seen for a Series 5.
+The 40mm Apple Watch Series 5 is listed at $379 from $399 on Amazon in three colors.
+Then there's an additional $24.01 taken off at checkout (details in the listing on Amazon), which brings the price down to $355 ---- the lowest price we've ever seen for a Series 5.

 - Apple Watch Series 5 40mm Gold Aluminum with Pink Sand Sport Band ($355, originally $399.99; amazon.com)